riskscore/riskscore.github.io/README.md

 ### Who manage this site?

 [Yuhao Sun](https://yuhaosun.com/), a PhD student at the University of Edinburgh.
+Affilated at Roslin Institute & Institute for Design Informatics.
 To contact: yuhao.sun at ed.ac.uk

-Last Updated: 27 March 2022
+Last Updated: 3 April 2022